DemarcusL/ProjectLandingPage/ideas.md

 -get our image linked to ur personal page first and then work on mouse over events.
 -onload, ask for name, store name.
--welcome message with user name should be displayed
+-welcome message with user name should be displayed -set up message that will be dispalyed on each homepage.

 Milestones: TO DO
 -hover over for selfie image and appears w/ short bio.